global

 • A credential for students to develop a personal yoga practice

-• Can safely practice a particular style of yoga asana or meditation in a safe and competent way according to the school’s AYC-accredited standards
+• Can practice a particular style of yoga asana or meditation in a safe and competent way according to the school’s AYC-accredited standards

 • 6+ months consistent yoga practice